gramener/gramex/gramex/guide/config/README.md

   priority of 0.
 Use 1, 2, etc for higher priority, -1, -2, etc for lower
   priority.
 Mappings with a higher priority override those with lower priority.

-You an write your own handler by extending [RequestHandler][requesthandler].
+You an write your own handler by extending [BaseHandler](../handlers/).
 For example, create a file called `hello.py` with the following content:

     :::python
-    from tornado.web import RequestHandler
+    from gramex.handlers import BaseHandler

-    class Hello(RequestHandler):
+    class Hello(BaseHandler):
         def get(self):
             self.write('hello world')

-Now, you can use `handler: hello.Hello` to send the response `hello world`.
+Now, you can add this configuration to your `url:` section:

+    :::yaml
+        hello:                        # a name you want to give to the handler
+            pattern: /hello           # URL pattern
+            handler: hello.Hello      # class that implements the handler

+This renders "hello world" at the URL [/hello](hello).

 [requesthandler]: http://tornado.readthedocs.org/en/latest/web.html#request-handlers